ER-75

 Automatic

-As the simulator is completely automatic, validations are carried out using standard and Audiocup configured audiometry headphones (connected to the audiometer), which are placed over the ER-75’s built-in microphones.
+As the simulator is fully automatic, validations use a standard AC headset or Audiocups connected to the audiometer.
+These are placed over the ER-75’s built-in microphones.

 Please note: Image shows ER-75 with a standard audiometric headset.